pbotros/river/README.md

 dt = np.dtype([('col1', np.double)])
 w.initialize(stream_name, river.StreamSchema.from_dtype(dt))

+# Create a buffer of data to write to the stream. #new_buffer
+# is syntactic sugar for creating a numpy array with the schema's
+# dtype (e.g. `np.empty((10,) dtype=dt)`).
+to_write = w.new_buffer(10)
+to_write['col1'] = np.arange(10, dtype=np.double)

+# Use a context manager approach so we can't forget to stop the stream:
+with w:
   # Write data!
 Writes an array of doubles to the stream.
 It is on the user to ensure that the given numpy array
   # passed in is formatted according to the stream schema, else garbage can be written to the stream.
-w.write(np.arange(10, dtype=np.double))
+  w.write(to_write)

+# Whenever the context ends (i.e. this `with` block terminates), w.stop() is called,
+# so if you're not using a context like this, you can call w.stop() manually.
-# Stops the stream, declaring no more samples are to be written.
-This "finalizes" the
+# This serves to "stop" the stream and declares no more samples are to be written.
-# stream and is a required call to tell any readers (including the ingester) where to stop.
+# This "finalizes" the stream and is a required call to tell any readers (including
-w.stop()
+# the ingester) where to stop.
+Otherwise, all readers will continually timeout at the
+# end of your stream, waiting for more samples.
 ```

 #### Reading